Saturday, 18 May 2019

 MOOLAVAR SHIVA LINGAM DETAILS

-As per the leaflet issued by the temple, the Moolavar is 7 feet tall represent “Thiri-Murtis” – “Lord Brahma” in the yaksha roopam, “Lord Vishnu” in Parasurama avatharam and “Lord Shiva” in Purusha Linga akaaram.
+As per the leaflet issued by the temple, the Moolavar is 7 feet tall and represents “Thiri-Murtis” – “Lord Brahma” in the yaksha roopam, “Lord Vishnu” in Parasurama avatar, and “Lord Shiva” in Purusha Linga avatar.

-Explanation of the relief on Shiva Linga : The relief on the Linga facing front is Standing Shiva with two hands.
-The right hand holds a ram by the hind legs, with head is hanging downwards.
-The left hand holds a globular pot and an Axe ( parasu – used in the battle field), which rests on the left shoulder.
+Explanation of the relief onthe Shiva Linga: The relief on the Linga facing front is Standing Shiva with two hands.
+The right hand holds a ram by the hind legs, with the head hanging downwards.
+The left hand holds a globular pot and an Axe (parasu – used in the battlefield), which rests on the left shoulder.
 The Shiva Linga is installed within a pair of stone rings.
 Lord Shiva is standing on the shoulders of a crouching dwarf yaksha, who is seated on his knees.
-Ornaments are shown on neck, ears and hands.
-The hair style seems to be Pallava style.
-The above details may be seen during abhishekam only and rest of the time Shiva Linga will be completely covered with flowers and garlands.
+Ornaments are shown on the neck, ears, and hands.
+The hairstyle seems to be Pallava style.
+The above details may be seen during abhishekam only, and the rest of the time, Shiva Linga will be completely covered with flowers and garlands.

 Moolavar with decoration